 WordPress optimize

-Optimize WordPress: How to analyze your website in 7 seconds
+Optimise WordPress: How to analyse your website in 7 seconds

-If you want to optimize WordPress, some measures are crystal clear, well-known and proven to be effective.
-But even websites that are supposedly thoroughly optimized often still have potential.
-That's why it's worth looking beyond Google PageSpeed Insights and the like.
-After all, many performance tools provide veritable data goldmines that enable very comprehensive analysis - if you know what to look for.
+If you want to optimise WordPress, some measures are crystal clear, well-known and proven to be effective.
+However, even supposedly thoroughly optimised websites often still have potential.
+That’s why it’s worth looking beyond Google PageSpeed Insights and the like.
+After all, many performance tools provide veritable data goldmines that enable very comprehensive analyses – if you know what to look for.

-Simple performance tools like Google's Test My Site or Google PageSpeed Insights mainly produce a list of recommendations for action.
+Simple performance tools such as Google’s Test My Site or Google PageSpeed Insights mainly produce a list of recommended actions.
 This may be fine to start with.
-However, if you want to monitor your WordPress projects efficiently and optimize WordPress in a meaningful way, you should sooner or later resort to a performance tool that also outputs the loading time of your website and shows you exactly how your blog, store or company website behaves when loading.
+However, if you want to monitor your WordPress projects efficiently and optimise WordPress in a meaningful way, you should sooner or later use a performance tool that also displays the loading time of your website and shows you exactly how your blog, shop or company website behaves when loading.

-And with a little practice, you can analyze any website at a glance and in (hand-stopped) 7 seconds 😉 How do you do that?
-I'll show you step by step today!
+And with a little practice, you can analyse any website at a glance and in (hand-stopped) 7 seconds 😉 How does that work?
+I’ll show you step by step today!

-Maybe you're asking yourself now: Why all this effort?
-There are great performance tools that already show me all the important optimization measures.
-What's more, it's usually limited to the following points anyway:
+Maybe you’re asking yourself now: Why all the effort?
+There are great performance tools that already show me all the important optimisation measures.
+What’s more, it’s usually limited to the following points anyway:

 For example